 Welcome to Dunham School

-On behalf of all the children, staff and governors I would like to welcome you to Dunham on Trent CE Controlled Primary School, a school with a long tradition and excellent reputation.
+On behalf of all the children, staff and governors I would like to welcome you to Dunham on Trent CE Controlled Primary School.
+We welosme all visitors - whether you are considering a place here or are just interested about what we do - everyone is welcome.

 Our aim at Dunham on Trent is the overall education to the highest standards of all the children within our care, in a happy, caring and stimulating environment.
 We have a dedicated and skilled staff who encourage the children to give their best, to enjoy their work, have a sense of responsibility and to show consideration to all.
 We endeavour to develop individual strengths to their fullest and there are many opportunities offered in sport, music and creative activities to implement the programme of the National Curriculum.